FAQs

 Nature

-What is a primary forest
+What is a primary forest?

 The main distinction between different types of forest is the type (or lack) of human activity.
 Primary forests have no visible signs of human activity, and the biodiversity is not visibly disturbed.
 ‘Intact’ forests are forests which also don't have detected human activity, but at a much larger geographical scale.
 It is an ‘unbroken’ large ecosystem which does not have any visible habitat fragmentation.
 It is the scope of Forestbase to invest in these precious biodiversity hotspots and create stability for their future.